lagooneration/Ignitus/README.md

 ## Getting Started

-To get started with Ignitus, follow these steps:
+To get started with ROIi, follow these steps:

-1. **Sign up:** Create an account on the Ignitus platform.
+1. **Sign up:** Create an account on the ROIi platform.
 2. **Explore projects:** Browse the project marketplace and find projects that interest you.
 3. **Join a project:** Apply to join a project and start collaborating with a team.
 4. **Engage with the community:** Participate in discussions, share your progress, and learn from others.

 ## Contributing

 We welcome contributions from the community!
-If you're interested in contributing to Ignitus, please refer to our [Contribution Guidelines](CONTRIBUTING.md).
+If you're interested in contributing to ROIi, please refer to our [Contribution Guidelines](CONTRIBUTING.md).

 ## Acknowledgements